 No. In fact, the idea of describing our installations as one-to-one models comes from a retrospective critical analysis of those works, rather than from an agreed design identity or self-branding exercise.
-It is true that throughout our last three projects (two of them in collaboration with other architects and artists), the one-to-one model has played an essential role.
-However, even if it’s not something that we plan or enforce, we definitely discuss and analyse the way it takes form and consistent presence in each one of the projects.
+It is true that throughout our last three projects, the one-to-one model has played an essential role.
+However, even if it’s not something that we plan or enforce, we definitely discuss the way it takes form and analyse its consistent presence in each one of our projects.

 How important are the context and site of an installation?
 To what extent do these influence the very essence of the project and how it is perceived?

 Our work is extremely site specific.
-The commissioners, institutions and audience are fundamental factors that our work targets or incorporates at the core of the questions that each project raises.
-The projects aim to challenge them and establish uncommon conversations.
+The commissioners, institutions and audience are fundamental factors that our work targets or incorporates at the core of the questions that each of the projects raise.
+The projects aim to challenge them and establish uncommon -sometimes uncomfortable- conversations.

 How and to what extent does the artefact change once it leaves the space of the gallery?
 What role do the various visitors/performers hold in attributing value and in activating these models?

-On the last day of the opening weekend, ‘Margarita’ and the ‘Pelusillas’ acquired autonomy and were accepted as part of a community of artists, architects, curators, lawyers and activists that gathered around her to discuss the past, present and future of the Travelling Stock Routes.
-Travelling outside the gallery with them, they proved to have the tactile qualities of a living creatures, the gracious appeal of domestic animals and the sensual qualities of a carefully hand-crafted pieces of furniture.
-As in a Fellini film, people in town knew her by name, and the local kids played with her as if she was indeed alive.
+On the last day of the opening weekend, “Margarita” and the “Pelusillas” had acquired autonomy and had been accepted as part of a community of artists, architects, curators, lawyers and activists that gathered around them to discuss the past, present and future of the Travelling Stock Routes.
+Travelling outside the gallery with them, they proved to have the tactile qualities of living creatures, the gracious appeal of domestic animals and the sensual qualities of carefully hand-crafted pieces of furniture.
+As in a Fellini film, people in town knew “Margarita” by name, and the local kids played with her as if she was indeed alive.

-As you can see, the audience always plays a key role, whether by populating the installation and converting it into a travelling parliament, or by delivering (or not) ideologically loaded messages to political leaders or institutions.
+As you can see, the audience always plays a key role, whether by populating or activating the installation, converting it into a travelling parliament, or by delivering (or not) ideologically loaded messages to political leaders or institutions.

 What is for you the threshold between art and architecture?
 Does it exist?

-We studied at the Madrid Polytechnic School of Architecture (ETSAM) where urban planning, landscape, territorial planning, art history, structural calculation, physics and design where intertwined as architectural disciplinary components.
+We studied at the Madrid Polytechnic School of Architecture (ETSAM) where urban planning, landscape, territorial planning, art history, structural calculation, physics, mathematics and design were intertwined as architectural disciplinary components of our education.
 As educators, we always try to teach from a perspective in which the boundaries are questioned by bringing artists, scientist, philosophers, etc. to the classroom.

 Your installations have a strong and powerful impact, but do you use other medium to “narrate” them? (are there other tools employed in these narratives?)

-We always have the ambition of incrementing the impact of our works, not because of an intellectual narcissism, but because we feel the urgency of contemporary political challenges.
-Any medium -from this interview, to any interaction with students in the classrooms- becomes an opportunity for us to work in the endless task of inventing alternatives and fairer ways of living together in a fast changing world.
+We always have the ambition of incrementing the impact of our works, not because of intellectual narcissism, but because we feel the urgency of contemporary political challenges.
+Any medium -from this interview to any interaction with students in the classrooms- becomes an opportunity for us to work in the endless task of inventing alternative and fairer ways of living together in a fast-changing world.

-When José Luis Pardo describes the impact of the Situationists’ practices, he states that they didn’t produce an art that to be interpreted.
-Rather than transcending the instant of the emission (in order to posthumously become part of art collections) these “works” aimed to produce an impact and perish in the collision.
+When José Luis Pardo describes the impact of the Situationists’ practices, he states that they didn’t produce art that aimed to be interpreted.
+Rather than transcending the instant of the emission (to posthumously become part of art collections) their artistic interventions aimed to produce an impact and perish in the collision.
 In recent years, the word “impact” has gained relevance again -to the point of becoming a meme- in the discussions about academic research.
 Its influence on the computable accounting of individual performance seems to be just another threat to the increasingly bureaucratic existence of academics.
-We use this impasse (in which the meaning of the word is still being debated by the academic apparatuses) to rescue the Situationist reading of the term and re-politicize its meaning.
-Moreover, we embrace their avant-garde ambition of blurring the boundary between life and art, by embedding ourselves in collective research processes that celebrate discussion while questioning the prevalence of individualistic and competitive forms of knowledge production.
+We use this impasse (in which the academic apparatuses are still debating the meaning of the word) to rescue the Situationist reading of the term and re-politicize its meaning.
+Moreover, we embrace their avant-garde ambition of blurring the boundary between life and art, by embedding ourselves in collective research processes that celebrate discussion, difference, dissonance and joy while questioning the prevalence of individualistic and competitive forms of knowledge production.